 Kanaria is a collection of Kusama-native cheap and eco-friendly NFTs, all without smart contracts!
-It's a collection of digital eggs which will "hatch" on June 1st into utility-NFTs that will not only look good, but also carry some platform bonuses and customizable traits (more on that below).
+It's a collection of digital eggs which will "hatch" during July into utility-NFTs that will not only look good, but also carry some platform bonuses and customizable traits (more on that below).

 How RMRK - the platform Kanaria is built on - works is described on the RMRK website, but in a nutshell, we put graffiti onto the chain which we then interpret according to some very strict specifications.
 This interpretation allows us to see, create, trade, send, and even emote to NFTs.

 Yeah, kind of.

 RMRK (pronounced "remark") is a set of rules and standards for interpreting special data.